yatinkumbhare/puppet-rjil/README.md

 #### Orchestration performance

 3 kinds of orchestration actions are performed in our Puppet vs. Consul integration.
-This section will discussed along with it's performance and design implications.
+This section will discussed along with its performance and design implications.

 ##### Fail catalog on missig data - Since date must be available during compile time, the easiest
 orchestration decision is to simply fail to compile and retry until all external services are ready.